What is the minimum TOEFL, PTE, or IELTS exam score required for international students who apply to the MBA program?

 Can I schedule an appointment with a professor?

 The Office of Admissions does not schedule appointments with professors or instructors.
-Please contact the secretary for that professor's department.
+Please contact the appropriate faculty department.

 How many credits can a student take outside of the MBA Program?